Azure/azure-sdk-for-js/sdk/monitor/monitor-query/README.md

 The `query` API for `LogsQueryClient` returns the `LogsQueryResult`.

-Here is a heirarchy of the response:
+Here is a hierarchy of the response:

 ```
 LogsQueryResult